Bangor pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Bangor?

-On 25 June 2026, Cypress is the dominant pollen source in Bangor. grass are also present but at lower levels. alder, birch, hazel, and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Bangor. cypress are also present but at lower levels. birch, hazel, willow, alder, and artemisia are not currently active.

 When is pollen season in Bangor?